apostrophecms/docs/docs/guide/custom-ui.md

 </AposCodeBlock>

 ::: warning
 Do not use core actions as your `action` property value - this would lead to unpredictable results and generally broken UI.
-You may consult what the core actions are in the [AposDocContextMenu component](ADD NEW LINK TO LOGIC) (computed property `menu`).
+You may consult what the core actions are in the [AposDocContextMenu component logic props](https://github.com/apostrophecms/apostrophe/blob/main/modules/%40apostrophecms/doc-type/ui/apos/logic/AposDocContextMenu.js).
 :::

 ::: note
-* The `context`, `action`, `label`, and `modal` properties are required, the rest are optional.
+* The `context`, `action`, `label`, and `modal` properties are required.
-* The current API supports only `context: "update"` (the custom menu items are available for previously saved documents).
+* The current API supports only `context: 'update'` (the custom menu items are available for previously saved documents).
 * The `action` property should be globally unique.
 * Overriding the same `action` is possible (the last wins).
-* You may mark the action as "dangerous" via an optional property `modifiers: [ "danger" ]`.
+* You may mark the action as "dangerous" via an optional property `modifiers: [ 'danger' ]` (see the 'Archive' and 'Unpublish' menu items).
 * An additional optional boolean property `manuallyPublished` is supported.
 When set to true, the custom menu item is available only for document types that do not have the `autopublish: true` or `localized: false` options set.
 * The `conditions` property is optional.
 It takes an array of one or more strings specifying conditions that all must be satisfied to determine if the action can be run on the current doc.
 Valid values are: 'canPublish', 'canEdit', 'canDismissSubmission', 'canDiscardDraft', 'canLocalize', 'canArchive', 'canUnpublish', 'canCopy', 'canRestore'
+* The optional `moduleName` property can be used to invoke the action API on a module other than the defining module.
+* For backward compatibility, this method can also be called with the `moduleName` passed as the first argument and the object as the second, but this is discouraged.
 :::

 ## Adding custom login requirements

-In some cases we might wish to enhance Apostrophe's login form with additional, custom steps.
+In some cases, we might wish to enhance Apostrophe's login form with additional, custom steps.

 This too is a larger topic that touches on more than just UI, so we've created a [separate article on how to add a custom login requirement](/guide/custom-login-requirements.md).